-The natural resonant frequency of the S9v31 antenna is adjustable from 7 to 7.3MHz, as 2 feet 4 inches of antenna element comes with 31 foot supporting structure.
-This makes the total antenna element length of 33 feet 4 inches.
-This length also enables the S9v31 antenna to be used on 15 meters without a tuner, because the third naturally occurring harmonic of 40 meters is 15 meters.
+The natural resonant frequency of the S9 antenna is adjustable from 7 to 7.3MHz, as you can easily trim the 34 antenna element extruding from the "wire exit hole" (Reference page 12), which comes installed inside the 31 foot supporting telescopic mast.
+This length also enables the S9 antenna to also be used on 15 meters, because the third naturally occurring harmonic of 40 meters is 15 meters.
 Depending on the efficiency of your RF ground system and proximity to nearby objects, the S9 can exhibit an SWR well below 2:1 across the 40 and 15 meter bands without an antenna tuner.

-So, if you operate a lot on 15 & 40 meters, you will likely be able to use the S9v31 on those bands without using an antenna tuner.
+So, if you operate a lot on 15 & 40 meters, you will likely be able to use the S9 on those bands without using an antenna tuner.
 In this configuration, the coax feed line can be directly connected to the S9.
 Radials and a 1:1 current choke balun are strongly recommended.
 As a 15 & 40 meter antenna, the S9 can be mounted on the ground or as an elevated ground plane antenna on a pole.